3D Printer Resin vs Filament: Comparing Pros And Cons

 Explanation of Fused Deposition Modeling (FDM)

-The FDM process involves melting filament, then it comes out of the printer’s nozzle, cools, and forms a shape.
+The FDM process involves melting filament, which then comes out of the printer’s nozzle, cools, and forms a shape.
 This process continues until the entire structure is formed.
-It’s straightforward, which makes it perfect for beginners.
+It’s straightforward, making it perfect for beginners or anyone using the best 3D printer for small business setups that rely on ease and reliability.

 Common Uses and Benefits